 Laws differ from state to state.
 New Hampshire only requires seatbelts for those under 18.
 Massachusetts law mandates seatbelt use for everyone 13 and older.
 Some other states require seat belts only for operators and front seat passengers.
 All 50 states require children to be buckled-up, and in the proper seats for their weight.
 Such laws intend to protect and ensure safety even to those who would be motivated to protect themselves without the fear of getting stopped by an officer.

 Yet another legal question asks whether the use or non use of seatbelts in an accident is admissible in a later claim for injuries caused by a car accident.
 Here’s the answer.

 Why don’t people “buckle up” their seatbelts every time they ride in a car?

 People cite many reasons for not wearing seatbelts.
-Some people believe they are great drivers and will never be involved in an accident.
-Others may feel afraid that they may become trapped in a vehicle after a car wreck, and then could become more injured than if they weren’t wearing one, or die if the car were to submerge into water.
-But the NHTSA found that the leading reasons why drivers and passengers fail to wear seatbelts are:
+Some people believe they are great drivers and will never be in an accident.
+Others may feel afraid that they may become trapped in a vehicle after a car wreck.
+But the NHTSA found the top reasons people refuse to wear seatbelts:

 - Reliance on airbags

 - Belief that they would have the ability to brace their bodies in the event of an accident

 - Believing seatbelts are uncomfortable